-Heavy breeds require about 24 grams of well-balanced protein per day for maintenance.
-Dual-purpose breeds require a level of protein between the light (17 grams protein per day) and the heavy breeds.
+Heavy-type egg-laying breeds, such as Sex-Linked Brown Egg Layers and Production Reds, require about 24 grams of well-balanced protein per day for maintenance.
+In comparison, dual-purpose breeds, such as Plymouth Rocks and Rhode Island Reds, require a level of protein between the light (17 grams protein per day) and the heavy breeds.

 Specific nutrient requirements for dual-purpose breeds have not been adequately researched.
 Their nutrient requirements will probably be slightly higher than light breeds, but the same recommendations can be applied for both light and dual-purpose breeds.
 Refer to table 1 for additional information concerning the feeding of dual- purpose birds.
-All of the aforementioned principles concerning controlled grain feeding and calcium and grit supplementation of light-breed Leghorn-type layers can be applied to the feeding of dual-purpose, heavy-type layers.
+All the principles concerning controlled grain feeding and calcium and grit supplementation of light-breed Leghorn-type layers can be applied to feeding dual-purpose and heavy-type layers.

 Use of a Coccidiostat

-You may want to use feed containing coccidiosis- prevention drugs for meat poultry and laying replacement stock.
-A coccidiostat is generally added to the diets of pullets and meat birds that are raised on the ground.
-Coccidiostat keeps the birds from being infected with an intestinal parasite called coccidia.
+You may want to use feed containing coccidiosis prevention drugs (coccidiostat) for meat poultry and laying replacement stock.
+A coccidiostat is generally added to the diets of chicks, pullets, and meat birds that are raised on the ground.
+Often feed containing a coccidiostat is referred to as medicated feed.
+Typically, the coccidiostat used is Amprolium; others may be used instead.
+Medicated feed that contains a coccidiostat will help prevent the birds from being infected with an intestinal parasite called coccidia.

-When choosing a drug, be sure it is approved for the type of poultry to which it will be fed.
-Feed manufacturers label feed according to the type and age of poultry (for example: starter, grower, layer) with appropriate instructions for use.
+When choosing a product, be sure it is approved for the type of poultry to which it will be fed.
+Feed manufacturers label feed according to the type and age of poultry (for example, starter, grower, layer) with appropriate instructions for use.

-Most pullet and broiler grower diets contain a coccidiostat.
-Many coccidiostats need to be withdrawn from the feed several days before the birds can be marketed.
-However, some coccidiostats do not have to be withdrawn from the feed because they do not accumulate in the body tissue of poultry.
+Some pullet and broiler grower diets contain a coccidiostat.
+Many coccidiostats need to be withdrawn from the feed for several days before the birds can be marketed.
+However, some coccidiostats do not have to be withdrawn from the feed because they do not accumulate in poultry body tissue.
 Check with your feed dealer to learn which broiler finisher feeds contain a coccidiostat that does not have to be withdrawn.
 Avoid feeding coccidiostats to active egg-laying birds.

-Feed and water should be given to chicks when they are placed under the brooder.
+Give chicks feed and water when they are placed under the brooder.
 Spread the feed in a clean cardboard box with the sides cut down to about 1 inch.
-Egg flats also can be used to start chicks.
+You can also use egg flats to start chicks.
 Allow a gradual change to the feeders from the cut-down boxes.
 It takes about a week for birds to learn to use feeders.

-Feeders adequate for a small flock can be made at home or purchased from your local feed store, farm supply store, or a mail order company.
+Feeders adequate for a small flock can be made at home or purchased from your local feed store, farm supply store, or mail-order company.
 Feeders must be adjusted in size as the birds grow and be constructed to allow cleaning and disinfection.
 There should be enough feeder space available for all chickens to eat at the same time for most efficient production.

 Converting mash feeds into pellets or crumbles adds a given cost per ton of feed.
 There are some advantages, however, to feeding pellets or crumbles.

-Because feed is compacted in pellet form, the bird is able to consume and metabolize a greater amount of feed.
-Pelleted feeds are a complete unit of feed, and the birds are unable to pick out different ingredients.
+Because feed is compacted in pellet form, the bird can consume and metabolize more feed.
+Pelleted feeds are a complete unit of feed, and the birds cannot pick out different ingredients.
 Some mash feeds are extremely dusty and difficult to handle.
 Pelleting these feeds improves their handling quality.

 Most broiler feeds are pelleted because pellets make it easier for the broiler to optimize its genetic potential.
 This form of feed also makes it possible for producers to formulate high-energy, high-protein diets that aid in maximizing the amount of feed used to produce a pound of meat.

-Feed handling is important to providing your birds with adequate nutrition.
+Feed handling is vital in providing your birds with adequate nutrition.
 Nutrients are destroyed during extended holding times.
 Fat becomes rancid and renders the fat-soluble vitamins inactive.
 Mold and bacteria can grow in the rich nutrient environment of feed, causing illness and lowering your flock’s production performance.

 Make every effort to provide high-quality feed.
-Consider handling feed in bulk if you have flocks that consume more than 500 pounds per day.
+Consider handling feed in bulk if you have flocks consuming more than 500 pounds daily.

 Store feed in a clean, dry, rodent-proof area.
-Never store feed bags on a concrete floor; feed picks up moisture from the concrete.
-Store bags on wooden pallets so that air can circulate under and around them.
+Never store feed bags on a concrete floor because feed picks up moisture from the concrete.
+Store bags on wooden pallets so air can circulate under and around them.

 Store feed in watertight, nonmetal containers.
-Metal increases the chances of feed becoming rancid and destroys vitamins.
+If in the sun, metal will get very hot, increasing the chance of feed becoming rancid and destroying vitamins.

 Poultry feeds should be as fresh as possible.
 Never store feed for longer than 1 month in the summer and 2 months during the winter.

 Never allow birds to eat moldy feed; toxins produced by molds will cause serious harm to poultry.
 Allow birds to clean up their feed at least once a week.
 This prevents caking in feed troughs and accumulation of moldy feed.
-It also keeps the birds from picking out certain ingredients and assures that they are eating a balanced diet.
+It also keeps the birds from picking out certain ingredients and ensures they eat a balanced diet.

-It will not hurt birds to be out of feed for an hour in the afternoon around 4 to 5 p.m.
+It will not hurt birds to be out of feed for an hour in the afternoon around, 4:00 p.m. to 5:00 p.m.
 At this time, you may give a limited feeding of scratch grain over the litter so that chickens keep the litter stirred and aerated.

-Nutrition is important in maintaining growth, reproductive performance, and health of the backyard flock.
-Common sense and adherence to some fundamental rules should ensure that your flock remains healthy, productive, and well-fed.
+Nutrition is essential in maintaining the backyard flock’s growth, reproductive performance, and health.
+Common sense and adherence to fundamental rules should ensure that your flock remains healthy, productive, and well fed.